-- A. This Article shall in no way abridge the right of the Superintendent to fill a vacancy with a new hire when the Superintendent determines that the new hire would be less disruptive to the class or is more qualified to fill the vacancy than existing unit members requesting a voluntary transfer. - B. When a vacancy occurs at a school site fifteen (15) or more calendar days prior to the first student day of the school year, the principal will notify all unit members assigned to that site of the opening.
-Staff members at the site will have at least five (5) days after notification of the vacancy to request a reassignment before the position is posted district wide. - C. When a vacancy occurs less than fifteen (15) calendar days prior to the first student day of the school year, or at any time during the school year, the position shall be filled on an interim basis for the remainder of the school year.
-These positions shall be considered vacant positions for the next school year.
+A. When a vacancy occurs at a school site fifteen (15) or more calendar days prior to the first student day of the school year, the principal will notify all unit members assigned to that site of the opening.
+Staff members at the site will have at least five (5) days after notification of the vacancy to request a reassignment before the position is posted district wide.

-- D. It shall be the responsibility of the principal to post the list on the specified posting dates in a conspicuous location for at least five (5) days. - E. Notices of known vacancies for the coming school year shall be posted no later than April 30.
-Such notices shall be posted at least ten (10) days at the District office, on the EdJOIN.ORG internet web page, and on each Association bulletin board in each school.
+- B. It shall be the responsibility of the principal to post the list on the specified posting dates in a conspicuous location for at least five (5) days. - C. Notices of known vacancies for the coming school year shall be posted no later than April 30.
+Such notices shall be posted for at least ten (10) days at the District office, on the EdJOIN.ORG internet web page, and on each Association bulletin board in each school.
 Such notices shall include the position description and location, grade level or subject matter assignment, appropriate major and minor field, experience, if applicable, and credential requirement.
-Copies of all notices of vacancies shall be mailed to the Association President at the same time they are posted. - F. Notices of new vacancies which become available between May 1 and the last day of school will be posted at the site, District Office and on the EdJOIN.ORG Internet website for at least five (5) days.
+Copies of all notices of vacancies shall be mailed to the Association President at the same time they are posted. - D. Notices of new vacancies which become available between May 1 and the last day of school will be posted at the site, District Office and on the EdJOIN.ORG Internet website for at least five (5) days.
 Unit members desiring to apply for a transfer to those vacant positions may do so by indicating their request via an email or call into the Human Resources Department.
-The posting shall include the position description and location, grade level or subject matter assignment, experience and credential requirements, if necessary or specifically applicable, and a closing date for applications. - G. Notices of new vacancies which become available after the last student day of school and up to fifteen (15) calendar days prior to the first student day of a school year will be posted for at least five (5) days at the District Office and on the EdJOIN.ORG Internet website.
+The posting shall include the position description and location, grade level or subject matter assignment, experience and credential requirements, if necessary or specifically applicable, and a closing date for applications. - E. Notices of new vacancies which become available after the last student day of school and up to fifteen (15) calendar days prior to the first student day of a school year will be posted for at least five (5) days at the District Office and on the EdJOIN.ORG Internet website.
 Unit members desiring to apply for a transfer to those vacant positions may do so by indicating their request via an email or call into the Human Resources Department.
 The posting shall include the position description and location, grade level or subject matter assignment, experience and credential requirements, if necessary or specifically applicable, and a closing date for applications.